ryu326/Neural-Weight-Compression/README.md

 ```

 ## Dataset
-Before generating dataset, we have to download checkpoints of Llama from HuggingFace:
+Before generating dataset, we have to download the checkpoints of Llama from HuggingFace:
 ```
 cd ./dataset
 python down_hf_model.py